Giannis Dintsikos

 Giannis Dintsikos (Γιάννης Δίντσικος; born 25 June 1960) is a Greek former professional footballer who played as a forward.

 Club career

 Dintsikos started playing football in his hometown of Kozani at Doxa Rodiani.
 Five years later he joined the academies of Kastoria, where he was promoted to the men's team in 1977.
 He was a member of the team that won the Greek Cup in 1980, while he also scored in the final at the 5–2 against Iraklis.

 In the summer of 1981, Dintsikos moved to AEK Athens.
 On 21 October 1984 he scored a hat-trick in the imposing 7–2 at home over Pierikos.
+In November 1988 Dintsikos was forced to retire from football at the age of 29, due to health issues and his problematic off-field life.
 He played for 8 seasons at the club winning another Greek Cup in 1983, as well as the championship in 1989.
-Dintsikos was forced to retire from football at the young age of 29, due to health issues and his problematic off-field life.